-Inhibiting CSF-1R with a novel monoclonal antibody (LY3022855) in this Phase 1 study of a treatment refractory population of patients with MBC or mCRPC demonstrated this agent had successful target engagement in the peripheral circulation.
-This was evidenced by increased CSF-1 and IL-34 levels in sera as well as a commensurate reduction in circulating monocytes.
-Further, myeloid cell-related gene expression changes in patients with clinical benefit suggested evidence of intra-tumoral immune modulation.
-Nevertheless, the singleagent clinical activity of LY3022855 was limited with a median PFS of 1 to 3 months across treatment arms and disease populations.
-Two MBC patients experienced SD with prolonged PFS for greater than 9 months suggestive of clinical benefit.
-Despite the limited sample set, changes in intra-tumor gene expression detected in patients deemed to have clinical benefit, suggests LY3022855 treatment might result in intra-tumor immune modulation which is associated with outcome.
+Inhibiting CSF-1R with a novel mAb (LY3022855) in this phase I study of a treatment refractory population of patients with MBC or mCRPC demonstrated this agent had successful target engagement in the peripheral circulation.
+This was evidenced by increased CSF-1 and IL34 levels in sera as well as a commensurate reduction in circulating monocytes.
+Furthermore, myeloid cell-related gene expression changes in patients with clinical benefit suggested evidence of intratumoral immune modulation.
+Nevertheless, the single-agent clinical activity of LY3022855 was limited with a median PFS of 1 to 3 months across treatment arms and disease populations.
+Two patients with MBC experienced SD with prolonged PFS for greater than 9 months suggestive of clinical benefit.
+Despite the limited sample set, changes in intratumor gene expression detected in patients deemed to have clinical benefit, suggests LY3022855 treatment might result in intratumor immune modulation, which is associated with outcome.
 This is further exemplified by the comparative analysis showing increased activation of immune genes in tumor tissue and sustained activation of T cells in the periphery in patients who had benefit relative to those with early progression.

 A number of small molecules or antibodies targeting CSF-1R are in clinical development (23).
-However, reports of monotherapy targeting this pathway, outside the non-malignant connective tissue disease diffuse-type tenosynovial giant cell tumors (24-26), has been limited (22,27-29).
+However, reports of monotherapy targeting this pathway, outside the nonmalignant connective tissue disease diffuse-type tenosynovial giant cell tumors (24-26), have been limited (22, 27-29).
 The monotherapy study we report here was an exploratory study aimed primarily at assessing the immune-modulatory effects of this novel antibody.
-Target engagement was indicated by the increased circulating levels of CSF-1 and IL-34 after venous administration of LY3022855, and with higher and more frequent dosing suppression of circulating CD14^{DIM}CD16^{BR} non-classical monocytes was observed, indicating LY3022855 blocked CSF-1R as expected.
+Target engagement was indicated by the increased circulating levels of CSF-1 and IL34 after venous administration of LY3022855, and with higher and more frequent dosing suppression of circulating LY3022855 blocked CSF-1R as expected.

 While inhibition of CSF-1R with LY3022855 was indicated, the overall immune and clinical response in this patient cohort was limited.
-Although no patient had an objective response, 2 MBC patients with SD experienced prolonged PFS and there appeared to be a relationship between dose level and clinical response.
-In evaluable mCRPC patients with RECIST measurable disease, BOR was SD in 43%, however, most mCRPC patients with RECIST measurable disease also had bone metastases captured per PCWG2 on bone scintigraphy and progressed in bone.
+Although no patient had an objective response, two patients with MBC with SD experienced prolonged PFS and there appeared to be a relationship between dose level and clinical response.
+In evaluable mCRPC patients with RECIST measurable disease, BOR was SD in 43%; however, most patients with mCRPC with RECIST measurable disease also had bone metastases captured per PCWG2 on bone scintigraphy and progressed in bone.
 Per PCWG2 criteria for bone metastases, BOR was SD (44%) and PD (56%).
-The longest duration of SD per RECIST in the prostate cancer patients was 124 days, and no PSA responses were observed.
-Prostate responses were disappointing despite the pre-clinical rationale.
-This was a heavily pretreated patient population and perhaps the immune suppressive tumor microenvironment could not be altered by CSF-1R inhibition, or compensatory mechanisms were at play (30,31).
-The limited clinical activity we report here align with the monotherapy results obtained from clinical studies with emactuzumab and pexidartinib (22,27-29), suggesting targeting TAMs alone is not sufficient to induce a tumor response in advanced solid tumors.
+The longest duration of SD per RECIST in the patients with prostate cancer was 124 days, and no PSA responses were observed.
+Prostate responses were disappointing despite the preclinical rationale.
+This was a heavily pretreated patient population and perhaps the immune suppressive tumor microenvironment could not be altered by CSF-1R inhibition, or compensatory mechanisms were at play (30, 31).
+The limited clinical activity we report here align with the monotherapy results obtained from clinical studies with emactuzumab and pexidartinib (22, 27-29), suggesting targeting TAMs alone is not sufficient to induce a tumor response in advanced solid tumors.

 In this patient cohort, changes in circulating peripheral immune cell subsets and serum cytokines after treatment were minimal.
-However, a significant increase in LAG3+CD4+ and LAG3+CD8+ cells at Day 8 was observed; this increase was associated with gene expression evidence of immune activation in these individuals.
-In addition, analysis of gene expression changes in tumor tissue after therapy indicated activation of immune genes in samples from MBC patients who displayed clinical benefit.
+However, a significant increase in LAG3+CD4+ and LAG3+CD8+ cells at day 8 was observed; this increase was associated with gene expression evidence of immune activation in these individuals.
+In addition, analysis of gene expression changes in tumor tissue after therapy indicated activation of immune genes in samples from patients with MBC who displayed clinical benefit.